oorabona/bsc/README.md

   else settingValue
 ```

-This callback can also be used to `throw Error` if needed.
+This callback can also be used to validate further and `throw Error` if needed.

 > `actions` function must return an object.
 That object will extend existing [Dispatch](https://github.com/oorabona/ubs/tree/master/src/dispatch.coffee) object.